 |Slot 4: 7pm-11pm|

-The D&D eXPerience @ Origins: This year we are expanding the program into two tracks of 6 DM’s each (all Tier 2 adventures).
+The D&D eXPerience @ Origins: This year we are expanding the program into two tracks of 4 DM’s each for AL FR (all Tier 2 adventures) and two tracks of 4 DM’s each for AL Eberron (Tier 2 and Epic).
 In order to be a D&D eXPerience DM, you need to be a Level 3 or higher Herald’s Guild DM.
 So if you DMed Gen Con last year, you should join the Herald’s Guild because you might be level 3 and not know it.
 Email us or use for Forums for details.
 You can run two tracks of this program to hit 8 slots for a free room.

-D&D Adventurers League 4-Hour Events: These run 9am, 2pm, and 7pm on Thur, Fri, and Sat (9am only), and 9am on Sunday.
-That’s 9 total slots to pick from.
+D&D Adventurers League 4-Hour Events: These run 9am, 2pm, and 7pm on Thur, Fri, and Sat, and 9am on Sunday.
+That’s 11 total slots to pick from.
 There are one hour breaks between slots each day.
 You cannot request off all nights or mornings.
 You will work at least 1 or 2 of each depending on how many slots you are doing total.

 D&D Adventurers League 2-hour Events and Intro to D&D: These run every two hours all day long (9am, 11am, 2pm, etc.) and are 90 minutes of play time.
 You will run it twice during a normal 4 hour slot.

 D&D Adventurers League Epic – Super cool event that will shape the future of the D&D AL Campaign.
 Runs once on Friday afternoon.
 If you want a room you will be running this (DDXP DMs are excluded).